Study shows marijuana use is associated with increased risk of heart attack and stroke - ExBulletin

 Both daily and non-daily cannabis users have a higher risk of heart attack and stroke than non-users, while daily cannabis use increases the risk of stroke by 42% and increases the risk of heart attack by 25%.
 Research has shown that it increases.
 The risk increased as the number of days of marijuana use increased.

-“Marijuana smoke is not that different from cigarette smoke, except for the psychoactive effects of THC (tetrahydrocannabinol) vs. nicotine,” said lead author of the study and a data analyst at Massachusetts General Hospital in Boston. says Abra Jeffers, a smoking cessation researcher.
+“Cannabis smoke is not that different from cigarette smoke, except for the psychoactive drugs THC (tetrahydrocannabinol) and nicotine,” said Dr. McConlogue, lead author of the study and a data analyst at Massachusetts General Hospital in Boston. says Abra Jeffers, a smoking cessation researcher.

 The study results mirror other studies that have found that daily marijuana use is associated with increases in coronary heart disease, heart attacks and strokes, said Dr. Robert Page II.
 Professor of Clinical Pharmacy and Physical Medicine at the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences in Aurora, Colorado.

-“The results of this study have huge implications for people's health and should serve as a call to action for all health professionals, as this study shows that cannabis use and cardiovascular disease are potentially dangerous.
-“There is a growing body of literature suggesting that this may be a combination,” Page said in the paper. statement.
+“The results of this study have huge implications for public health and should be a call to action for all health professionals.This study shows that cannabis use and cardiovascular disease are a potentially dangerous combination.
+“This adds to the growing body of literature suggesting that this is a possibility,” Page said in the paper. statement.

 Page was not involved in the study, but chaired the 2020 volunteer writing group. scientific statement About medical and recreational cannabis use and cardiovascular health.